magento/pwa-studio/pwa-devdocs/src/upward/basic-concepts/index.md

 **Context**
 : The **context** is a dictionary of values, like a JSON object.
   A typical response cycle appends intermediate values to the context, such as a query result or a template string.
-See [Context][]
+  See [Context][] for more information.

 Each request handling cycle creates a new context object.
 The incoming request is assigned to the context value `request`, and the current environment variables are assigned to the `env` context value.